1. The Bachelor

 As for tips, chief stewardess Kate Chastain told Entertainment Tonight in 2019 that the crew usually gets tipped around $2,000 or $2,500 per person for under a week’s work.

-Even if you haven’t kept up with this TLC reality show about Americans and their foreign fiancés, you’ve definitely seen the Big Ed and Rose memes circulating around the internet this year.
+Even if you haven’t kept up with this TLC reality show about Americans and their foreign fiancés, you’ve likely seen the Big Ed and Rose memes circulating around the internet.

 Season 2 star Danielle Jbali said cast members get paid around $10,000 — half upfront, and half if they appear in all the episodes of the season — when she appeared for an interview on The Domenick Nati Show in June 2020.
 Each season lasts for 12 to 15 episodes, with the exception of Season 1, which would mean the cast gets paid less than $1,000 per episode.